grenaud/schmutzi/README.md

 - indexed
 - fillmd/calmd has been run to fix the MD field

-First determine if you the library used was double-stranded or single-stranded.
+First, determine if you the library used was double-stranded or single-stranded.
 Then call:

     contDeam.pl --lengthDeam [length] --library [library type] --out [output prefix] [mt reference] [input bam file]